IMMM-SFA/WMV025/Readme.md

 forcings, you may simplify.

-A (always): Make a list of the latitudes/longitudes and fractions of cells within basin B (flag –e): Extract the appropriate lines from the soil file C (-i): Extract the appropriate lines from the irrigation fraction file D (-f): Find dams within basin at time of interest
+A (always): Make a list of the latitudes/longitudes and fractions of cells within basin B (flag ï¿½e): Extract the appropriate lines from the soil file C (-i): Extract the appropriate lines from the irrigation fraction file D (-f): Find dams within basin at time of interest
 E (-w): Find irrigation water demand within basin